-Cross References: Professional and Staff Development (policy 1610/7800), Goals and Objectives of the Educational Program (policy 3000), Student Progression and Placement (policy 3420)
+Cross References: Goals and Objectives of the Educational Program (policy 3000), Curriculum Development (policy 3100), School Improvement Plan (policy 3430)

-Adopted: March 6, 2000 Updated: June 1, 2009 Updated: March 2, 2010
+Adopted: March 6, 2000

 A. PRINCIPLES

 Principals, assistant principals, teachers and other instructional staff are responsible for designing and implementing strategies to reach the educational goals of the board at each school.
 Input from the school community, including parents, students and representatives from businesses and other agencies, is critical in developing an educational program that will meet the needs of the students and the community.